Yuri Felshtinsky: Career

 Felshtinsky has published a number of books on the history of the Communist movement.
 In one of those books, Leaders the Mobsters, he described the Bolshevik party as a Mafia-like organization where "almost no one died by a natural cause".
 According to Felshtinsky, the list of assassinations includes poisoning of Vladimir Lenin, Felix Dzerzhinsky, and Maksim Gorky by Genrikh Yagoda on orders from Joseph Stalin, murders of Mikhail Frunze, Vyacheslav Menzhinsky, and Leon Trotsky, and the poisoning of Stalin by associates of Lavrentiy Beria.

 In 1998, Felshtinsky traveled back to Moscow in order to study the politics of contemporary Russia.
 At that time, he became acquainted with Alexander Litvinenko, a lieutenant colonel of the Federal Security Service (FSB).
 In 2000, Felshtinsky and Litvinenko began working on Blowing Up Russia, a book that describes the gradual appropriation of power in Russia by the security apparatus and details the FSB's involvement in a series of terrorist acts that took place between 1994 and 1999.
 In August 2001, several chapters from Blowing Up Russia were published in a special edition of the newspaper Novaya Gazeta.
 In 2002, the book became the basis for a documentary film, Blowing Up Russia (also known as Assassination of Russia).
 Both the book and the documentary were officially banned in Russia for "divulging state secrets".
 Until 2006, Felshtinsky continued working with Litvinenko on gathering additional materials documenting the FSB's involvement in the apartment house bombings of September 1999.
 According to the authors, the bombings were committed by the Russian Federal Security Service (FSB), as a false flag operation intended to justify the Second Chechen War.

-In November 2006, Litvinenko died in London of acute radiation syndrome, three weeks after being poisoned with polonium-210.
+In November 2006 Litvinenko died in London of acute radiation syndrome, three weeks after being poisoned with polonium-210.
 (See Poisoning of Alexander Litvinenko).

-In 2007, investigator Mikhail Trepashkin said that, according to his FSB sources, "everyone who was involved in the publication of the book Blowing Up Russia will be killed," and that three FSB agents had made a trip to Boston to prepare the assassination of Felshtinsky.
-After the death of exiled oligarch Boris Berezovsky, who sponsored the book, Felshtinsky suggested that Berezovsky was killed.
+In 2007 investigator Mikhail Trepashkin said that, according to his FSB sources, "everyone who was involved in the publication of the book Blowing Up Russia will be killed," and that three FSB agents had made a trip to Boston to prepare the assassination of Felshtinsky.
+After the 2013 death of exiled oligarch Boris Berezovsky, who sponsored the book, Felshtinsky suggested that Berezovsky was killed by Putinites.

+He released a book in 2007 entitled "Blowing Up Russia: The Secret Plot", whose thesis was on Vladimir Putin's violent methods.

+In September 2019 he opined that defector Oleg Smolenkov would be in danger of assassination by the Russian state for as long as he lived.